 Hepatitis A in Louisiana

-The Louisiana Office of Public Health (OPH) is investigating an outbreak of hepatitis A virus (HAV) infections in Louisiana.
-This increase in cases mirrors the hepatitis A outbreaks occurring in other states, which are affecting certain risk groups:
+The Louisiana Office of Public Health (OPH) declared a statewide outbreak of hepatitis A virus (HAV) infections in December 2018.
+This increase in cases mirrored the hepatitis A outbreaks occurring in other states, which are affecting certain risk groups: